Honors Capstone Project

 I found that the six occasions called for epideictic speeches, but were deliberative in content.
 In fact, Wilson progressively incorporated more policy into his speeches as his political career advanced.
 Wilson also was consistent with his scene-act ratio in all of the speeches, meaning that his speeches (the acts) depended on the setting (the scene) at the time of the speech.
 Although Wilson’s vocabulary and rhetorical technique remained eloquent throughout his career, he employed different lexicon in each speech.
 Such lexicon included religious, academic, political, moral, and peace lexicons.
 These lexicons were the foundations of his speeches.
 Furthermore, Wilson’s frequent discussion of “spirit” was related to each of these different lexicons.

 Radloff, Candice Elaine Mae, "Woodrow Wilson: Examining the Scholarly Statesman Through a Rhetorical Lens" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 128.

 Creative Commons License